seaweedfs/seaweedfs/README.md

 ### Saving memory ###

-All file meta information stored on an volume server is readable from memory without disk access.
+All file meta information stored on a volume server is readable from memory without disk access.
 Each file takes just a 16-byte map entry of <64bit key, 32bit offset, 32bit size>.
 Of course, each map entry has its own space cost for the map.
 But usually the disk space runs out before the memory does.

 ### Tiered Storage to the cloud ###